 General

 Spacecraft navigation is based on measurements including velocity, distance, and angular direction.
-Data for orbit determination is obtained from tracking radio frequency signals, telemetry or radar tracking signals, and a variety of other sources (references [6] and [7]).
-Spacecraft attitude estimation and control are based on onboard measurements of direction-dependent physical observables using different kinds of detectors, also known as attitude sensors is processed onboard and/or processed externally using telemetered values of sensor measurements.
+Data for orbit determination is obtained from tracking radio frequency signals, telemetry or radar tracking signals, and a variety of other sources [14,15,22].
+Spacecraft attitude estimation and control are based on onboard measurements. .

 ORBIT DETERMINATION MEASUREMENT DATA TYPES